AnymouseProphet/SocialistHousing/README.md

 ### MathTime Pro 2 Lite

-This is a free LaTeX package for typesetting mathematical equations.
+This is a free LaTeX package for typesetting mathematical equations that match the Times font.
 It is available from:
 [MathTime Professional 2 Fonts](https://www.pctex.com/mtpro2.html).

 The free 'Lite' version is sufficient for the use of math in the manifesto.